Auxiliary floating drydock: Yard Floating Docks (YFDs)

-Yard Floating Dock (YFD) was used for many types of floating docks, mostly used for harbor or shipyard use.
-YFDs normally had little-to-no crew space and were serviced from shore.
-Some auxiliary Repair Docks were converted to YFDs.
-Types of YFDs were: 400-ton concrete docks, 1,000-ton, 3,000-ton and 5,000-ton wood docks; sectional wood docks from 7,000 to 20,000 tons lifting capacity and a three-piece self docking steel sectional docks with 14,000 to 18,000 tons lifting capacity.
-All Medium Auxiliary Floating Dry Docks were converted to YFDs after World War II.
+The designation "Yard Floating Dock" (YFD) was used for floating docks of a variety of sizes and types, built mostly for harbor or shipyard use.
+YFDs normally had little to no crew space and were serviced from shore.
+Some Auxiliary Repair Docks were converted to YFDs.
+Types of YFDs included: 400-ton concrete docks; 1,000-ton, 3,000-ton and 5,000-ton wooden docks; wooden sectional docks with 7,000 to 20,000 ton lifting capacities; and three-piece self-docking steel sectional docks (whose individual sections could be docked for repairs within a shortened dock made from the rest) with 14,000 to 18,000 ton lifting capacities.
+Fourteen YFDs were redesignated as Auxiliary Floating Docks, Medium (see above) after World War II.